 Employment Tribunal guidance

-Employment Tribunals hear claims about matters to do with employment.
-These include:
+Employment tribunals hear claims about matters to do with employment, including:

 - unfair dismissal

 - redundancy payments and